-Sweet Potato Soup with Miso and Ginger
+Recipe: Sweet Potato Soup with Miso and Ginger

-1 large onion, chopped
+large yellow onion, chopped

 - 4 cloves

 - 3 tablespoons

-chicken or vegetable broth, or water
+chicken or vegetable broth

 Salt and pepper

-Cook the onion and garlic in the olive oil until soft and translucent.
+Cook the onion and garlic in the olive oil over medium heat until soft and translucent.
 Raise the heat a little and add the ginger.
-Fry until the ginger is fragrant, but don't let the onions and garlic brown at all.
-Add the sweet potatoes and miso and continue frying a bit, then add the broth or water.
-Bring to a simmer then cover, turn the heat to low and let it cook for about 25 minutes, or until the sweet potatoes are soft.
-Take off the heat and puree in a blender or with an immersion blender.
+Fry until the ginger is fragrant, but don't let the onions and garlic brown.
+Add the sweet potato mash and miso, and continue cooking until the puree is warmed.